As an academy we are able to take the children beyond the constraints of National Curriculum.

 We also like to make good use of proximity to the countryside to encourage children to explore the outdoors.
 At Occold we run a Forest School programme that all children are involved in.
 The aim is for all pupils to have regular opportunities to achieve and develop confidence and self-esteem through hands-on learning experiences in a woodland and other natural environments with trees.

-Copies of our termly overviews are sent out to parents and can be found on this website.
 We encourage family members with skills and interests in particular curriculum areas to join us in the classroom to share their expertise.
-Towards the end of every term, each class presents their learning to parents through an interactive curriculum afternoon.